elifesciences/lens/README.md

 });
 ```

 Lens can display any NLM XML document or, alternatively, the Lens-native JSON representation.
-What is important to note is that Lens doesn't dictate a specific architecture for content hosting.
-It is all just client-side Javascript.
-Anyone (even authors) can host their own documents and customized Lens instances.
+Lens is pure client-side Javascript, so anyone (even authors) can host their own documents on a regular webspace.

-# Lens development
+## Lens development

+Lens is meant to be customized, so you want to

 ## Prerequisites